 This is a concept I’m sure all developers are familiar with.
 As much as 80% of your code can be covered by unit tests.
 So, the best approach is to write unit tests to use locally first, before turning to the cloud.

-Of course, this raises an obvious question: Lambda has a lot of limitations, such as disk space, memory and running time.
-How do i mimic those behaviors on my machine?
+The problem is that are specific issues with running AWS Lambda unit testing: Lambda has a lot of limitations, such as disk space, memory, and running time.
+How do I mimic those behaviors on my machine?
 Also, Lambda doesn’t usually live in a void.
 It usually connects to one or two services.
-What if I have a very simple flow, a Lambda connecting to an API Gateway, how can i test that?
+What if I have a very simple flow, a Lambda connecting to an API Gateway, how can I test that?

 The Serverless Framework plugin, serverless-offline, gives you the ability to test the connectivity between a Lambda and an API Gateway, so you can test simple flows really easily.

 Docker-lambda gives you the ability to run your Lambda in a Docker that mimics completely the Lambda environment in AWS.
 You can use it locally on your machine to test various edge cases, as well as Lambda limitations such as memory and disk space.

 If you want to test against other services, like Kinesis, S3, or Athena, you can use localstack.
 It’s a powerful tool that combines a lot of mocks for various services into a single package.

 In my opinion, if you get to the point of using Local Stack then it’s probably a good sign that your flow has become sufficiently complicated that you should be moving your testing to the cloud.

 The moment you understand you need to start testing in the cloud environment, you’ll find that the single biggest bottleneck is the upload.